googlearchive/Firebase-Unity/README.md

  * Android
  * The Unity Player

-Currently, the unity player is only functional for Macs, Windows is not supported but message me if you want it (its a simple recompile)
+The unity player is now functional for both Mac and Windows.

 How to get started.
  1. Read about Firebase at www.firebase.com